TyreKing/PHP_Movies/README.md

 ![alt text](https://raw.githubusercontent.com/TyreKing/PHP_Movies/master/Actors.png)

-<p>If a specific movie is clicked, it will show when the movie was produced who played in it and who directed it.</p>
+<p>If a specific movie is clicked, it will show when the movie was produced, who played in it, and who directed it.</p>

 ![alt text](https://raw.githubusercontent.com/TyreKing/PHP_Movies/master/Movie.png)

-<p> If a specific director is clicked, it will show what movies they have directed</p>
+<p> If a specific director is clicked, it will show what movies they have directed.
+If a specific actor is clicked it will show the gender of the actor and what movies the actor has played in.</p>

 ![alt text](https://raw.githubusercontent.com/TyreKing/PHP_Movies/master/Directors.png)